matze-dd/Tex2txt/README.md

 and converts a possible exception into an error message.

 ### Application examples
-The interface is demonstrated in function main(), which is activated when running the script directly.
+The module interface is demonstrated in function main(), which is activated when running the script directly.

 An example application is shown in Python script [shell2.py](shell2.py) which resembles the Bash script [shell2.sh](shell2.sh) from section